zertyn/streamr_node_earnings_checker/README.md

 ```

 <h4><b>Want this code in .exe format? </b><br></h4>
-Follow the following link (Make sure the nodes.json file is in the same folder as the .exe file):
+Follow the following link (Make sure the nodes.json file is in the same folder as the .exe file): <br>
 https://towardsdatascience.com/how-to-easily-convert-a-python-script-to-an-executable-file-exe-4966e253c7e9

 <br>